 It is important to me that all members feel a part of the school community.
 We all have something to add, some unique experiences to share.
 It is important to me that children are allowed to be children, to ask questions without fear and to be their own creative and wondering selves.
 We have to recognize the uniqueness in each.
 It is important to me that we all respect each other, even when we disagree, which we will.
 We all bring different agendas and perspectives but if we acknowledge that we are all working for what is best for our children, we'll get where we need to be.

 I hope that you will feel free to contact me with any concerns, ideas, compliments, etc. about how our school functions.
 The closer we work together the more successful our school will be!
-Please feel free to contact me anytime at kbradley@skokie 68.org or by phone at 847-676-9380.
+Please feel free to email me anytime or contact me by phone at 847-676-9380.
 I am here to serve you.

 It is truly my pleasure to be your principal.

 Karen Bradley, Ed.D.